tisl-lab/spurious-correlation-analysis/README.md

 frozen.
 Classification logits are still computed as cosine similarity between image and text features (× logit scale), so fine-tuned and zero-shot results are directly comparable.

-> **MPS note**: Apple Silicon MPS has known autograd instabilities with CLIP's ViT
-> transformer.
-Fine-tuning automatically falls back to CPU on MPS devices and returns
-> the model to MPS for inference.

----

 ## Quick Start